-- 1. Remember that it is required to have a raster map and an elevation map (CDEM).
-Otherwise this mode will not work. - In 'Off-road' mode, when trying to enter 3D+, an available CDEM in the area will be sought and it will open automatically.
+- 1. If an elevation map is not loaded (CDEM format), the 3D+ mode won't be activated.
+Then the succession of visualizing modes will only be 2D/3D (excluding 3D+) - 2.
+In 'Off-road' mode, when trying to enter 3D+, an available CDEM in the area will be sought and it will open automatically.
 In On-road mode, you will have to load the CDEM manually. - 3.
-Vectorial maps won't be displayed in 3D+ mode.
+Vectorial maps won't be displayed in 3D+ mode, so if you have a Vmap (road map) and a CDEM loaded, when activating 3D+ you will only be able to see the relief of the area but without the map information. - 4.
+If you have more than one raster map loaded, 3D+ will only be displayed on the first one.

-4.3 Data fields
+4.4 Data fields